Passover better translated as Safeguard

 As birds flying, so shall the Lord of hosts defend; he shall defend Jerusalem, and he shall rescue, and save and deliver.
 (Brenton’s Septuagint Isaiah 31:5)

 Here we see that rather than passing over, a translation of protect, shelter, stand guard, and standing over would be much better.
+At the house that has blood on the door posts God will halt and stand there, protecting, saving.
 God is not passing over to not destroy Israel, He is promising to protect Israel as a bird protects its chicks.